Catster logo

 What Are the Causes of Mercury Poisoning?

-The most likely cause for mercury poisoning in cats would be ingestion of a large amount of canned or fresh tuna.
+The most likely cause of mercury poisoning in cats is ingesting a large amount of canned or fresh tuna.
 While tuna is a common ingredient in commercial cat food, it’s often mixed with other types of fish with historically lower levels of mercury and other ingredients.
 If you feed your cat only canned tuna, their risk of ingesting a toxic level of mercury is much higher.

-Other causes of mercury poisoning can occur if your cat ingests mercury from a broken thermometer, or pieces of a broken thermostat or light bulb.
-These causes are extremely rare in both cats and humans.
+Other causes of mercury poisoning can occur if your cat ingests mercury from a broken thermometer or pieces of a broken thermostat or light bulb.
+Those causes are extremely rare in both cats and humans.

 Where Are the Signs of Mercury Poisoning?